eneajaho/just-angular/src/content/creating-reusable-router-signals-apis.md

 I wrote about that function here: [Bind Route Info to Component Inputs](/blog/bind-route-info-to-component-inputs-new-router-feature).

-What's the difference between these function and signal inputs?
+What's the difference between these functions and signal inputs?
 Two things:

 ### Being explicit about where your data comes from
 If you have an input called productId, do you expect it to come from a parent component or the route params?